quantamental620/capstone/README.md

 For the neural network model, hyperparameter options focus on the number of hidden layers, the learning rate and the alpha L2 regularisation parameter.

 ## RESULTS
 Performance is measured using accuracy scores and Sharpe ratios from simulated trading strategies.
-Average test dataset performance across currencies:
+Average test dataset performance across currencies*:

 Random Forest (GridSearchCV): 51.82% accuracy, 0.67 Sharpe ratio XGBoost (GridSearchCV): 51.63% accuracy, 0.49 Sharpe ratio